Why do I need OpenSceneryX?

 You are trying to run the installer from within the zip file.
 Instead, extract the zip first by right-clicking it and selecting Extract All… then go to the extracted folder and run the installer from there.
 For a full walkthrough, see the YouTube video above.

-The installer gets to the download screen but hangs downloading files
+The installer gets to the download screen but hangs when starting to download files

 Check your Firewall settings to ensure outbound network connections are allowed from the OpenSceneryX Installer application.